Our Team

 Advisor

-Frederick R. McDonald is an advisor and contributor to BRAVE Education.
-Fred is an international, award-winning artist - a painter, poet and photographer - and a member of the Fort McKay First Nation.
+Frederick R. McDonald is an advisor and supporter of BRAVE Education.
+Fred is an international, award-winning artist – a painter, poet and photographer – and a member of the Fort McKay First Nation.

 Amelie

-Amelie is in her final year of university majoring in behavioral science and minoring in dance.
-Amelie has been involved in BRAVE education as a student intern, youth mentor and educator.
+Amelie is a graduate of Behavioral Science with a minor in Dance.
+Amelie has been involved in BRAVE Education as a student intern, youth mentor and educator for over seven years.

 Lukas

-Lukas is an engineering student at UBC who assists BRAVE with social media work, curriculum development, school presentations and bilingual adaptations.
+Lukas is an Engineering student at UBC who assists BRAVE with social media work, curriculum development, school presentations, research and bilingual adaptations.

 Marilyn Bushell

-Former Governor of Alberta, Montana, Saskatchewan and Northern Wyoming (AMS&NW) District of Optimist International
+Former Governor of Alberta, Montana, Saskatchewan & Northern Wyoming (AMS&NW) District of Optimist International

 A champion of BRAVE Education from the time of its conception, Marilyn a multi-generational member of the Dinner Optimist Club of Calgary and invoked for over 26 years.
-When president of the club, she was compelled to help launch BRAVE Education after learning this horrific act happens everywhere.
+When president of the club, she was compelled to help launch BRAVE Education after learning of the increasing risks to children and youth.

 Denise Dolph

-Optimist President, Entrepreneur and Human Resource Development Professional
+Optimist President, Entrepreneur & Human Resource Development Professional

 Denise is a third-generation member of Optimist clubs in Calgary and is currently President of the Dinner Optimist Club of Calgary.
-Denise is excited about BRAVE Education’s mission to educate about the prevention of human trafficking.
+Denise is excited about BRAVE Education’s mission to empower and protect children.
 With a son, daughter and twin granddaughters, she was stunned to learn how prevalent risks to children are, bringing the phrase, “There, but for the grace of God, go I,” close to home.
 Denise is starting to get itchy feet and is ready to explore the world again.